Course overview

 The ideas that underpin modern journalism are examined through a series of issues and debates considered in a series of illustrated lectures and seminars where there is opportunity for lively discussion.

-The core learning, teaching and assessment tool for practical journalism is the TUXtra website which enables you to produce real content for a publicly facing platform.
+The core learning, teaching and assessment tool for practical journalism are the TUXtra website, radio station and television studio where you produce real content for a publicly facing platform.
 You also create your own digital platforms supported by the University an enabling you to develop open source web development skills.

 Work created as part of assessment builds a professional portfolio of content, which you are able to take out into industry and show perspective employers.